Skip to Content

 ● Tires that lose pressure fast

 Do you fill the tires often with pressure?
-Do you spend several minutes refilling pressure?
-If the answer to these questions is yes, then chances are high that tires on your lawnmower have a hole(s).
-You should, therefore, consider patching them up using a tire sealant or buy replacement tires.
-The catch here is that while is it is natural that tires lose some pressure when riding or pushing mowers, many homesteaders say they go for a year without having to pump more pressure.
+Do you spend several minutes refilling the pressure?
+If the answer to these questions is yes, then chances are high that the tires on your lawnmower have a hole(s).
+You should, therefore, consider patching them up using a tire sealant or buying replacement tires.

 How to make lawnmower tires last longer?